-Revenue recognition from sales of goods to retail customers, is recognized when control of the goods has transferred, being at the point the customer purchases the goods at the retail outlet.
+Revenue from sales of goods to retail customers is recognized when control of the goods has transferred, being at the point the customer purchases the goods at the retail outlet.

 Payment of the transaction price is due immediately at the point the customer purchases the goods.
-Revenue is measured at fair value of consideration received or receivable, taking into account the contractually agreed terms of payment.
+Revenue is measured at the fair value of consideration received or receivable, taking into account the contractually agreed terms of payment.

-Revenue recognition is considered a significant risk given the complexity of the IT systems involved, the high volume of transactions and changes caused by price updates and promotional offers affecting the various products and services offered.
+Revenue recognition is considered a key audit matter given the complexity of the IT systems involved, the significance of the amount to the consolidated financial statements and the high volume of transactions and changes caused by price updates and promotional offers affecting the various products and services offered.